 At St. Columba's School we acknowledge that children should be exposed to and involved in artistic and cultural pursuits appropriate to each year level.
 Through this exposure, the students grow in their appreciation of The Arts.
-The Australian Curriculum The Arts comprises five subjects: Music, Visual Art, Media, Drama and Dance, which are related, yet distinct.
-Content descriptions in each Arts subject are organised through two interrelated strands that present a sequence of development of knowledge, understanding and skills.
-The strands are Making (learning about and using knowledge, techniques, skills and processes to explore Arts practices and to make artworks) and Responding (exploring, responding to, analysing and interpreting artworks).
+The Australian Curriculum The Arts comprises five subjects: Music, Visual Arts, Media Arts, Drama and Dance, which are related, yet distinct.
+Content descriptions in each Arts subject are organised into Knowledge of the given domain, as well as the Skills, Techniques and Processes used.